 Watsonia pulchra grows in open grassland or light woodland from northeastern Natal to Mpumalanga.
 This species grows from 60 to 120 cm high.
 The leaves are 3cm wide with a thickened margin and it has a spike of 30 to 60 pink to purple, or maroon, occasionally white, flowers.
 It is distinctive for its dry brown bracts that clasp the stem.
 It flowers in summer.

-Its natural habitat is grassland where it can make a mass display in summer.
+The natural habitat of Watsonia pulchra is grassland where it can make a mass display in summer.
 It prefers a well drained soil and sufficient water in the growing season